LakshyaBatra04/EnCode-Deploy/README.md

 # Sergio - AI-Powered Sales Agent

 Sergio is an AI-powered, voice-enabled sales agent designed to assist users in real estate transactions.
-The system leverages advanced language models and speech-to-text (STT) and text-to-speech (TTS) technologies to create a conversational and interactive experience for potential buyers and sellers.
+The system leverages advanced language models and Speech-to-Text (STT) and Text-to-Speech (TTS) technologies to create a conversational and interactive experience for potential buyers and sellers.

 With Sergio, users can communicate in natural language, inquire about properties, and close deals seamlessly, ensuring a professional, customer-focused experience.